Tale of the Sleeping Giants: Release

 Distribution in Finland is handled by Nordisk Film.
 The Finnish theatrical release was initially set to 25 December 2020, but was postponed due to the COVID-19 pandemic in Finland.
-The release took place on 3 December 2021.
+The premiere took eventually place on December 3 2021.

-Because of the delay, there was time to create subtitles in Northern Sami which will be used during some screenings.
+Because of the delay, there was time to create a subtitled translation in Northern Sami, which was used during some screenings.
 A 53 minutes long documentary about the making of Tale of the Sleeping Giants was broadcast on Yle TV1 on 5 April 2021.
-Without officially being released, due to restrictions imposed on cinema operators, Tale of the Sleeping Giants was able to top the Finnish box-office chart in February 2021 through preview screenings.
-As of 1 December 2021, it had sold 18,119 tickets in Finland.
+Without officially being premiered and due to the restrictions imposed on cinema operators, Tale of the Sleeping Giants was able to top the Finnish box-office in February 2021 only through preview screenings.
+As of December 1 2021, it had sold 18,119 tickets in Finland.

+The film won the main prize of the 2025 European Wildlife Film Awards, worth €15,000, in the "Wildlife" category.
+The award is presented annually in Hamburg by the German Wildlife Foundation.